banthony101/git-verifiedmanager/docs/configuration.md

-# Configuration options
+# BAM

 [Git Credential Manager][usage] works out of the box for most users.

 Git Credential Manager (GCM) can be configured using Git's configuration files, and follows all of the same rules Git does when consuming the files.

 Global configuration settings override system configuration settings, and local configuration settings override global settings; and because the configuration